truenas/documentation/content/SCALE/SCALETutorials/DataProtection/RsyncTasksSCALE.md

 * Create a module on the remote system.
   On TrueNAS, [install an rsync app (for example, Rsyncd)]({{< relref "Rsyncd.md" >}}) and configure the module.

-## Creating an Rsync Task Using SSH Mode
+## Creating an SSH Mode Rsync Task
 First, enable SSH and establish a connection to the remote server.

 {{< expand "Establishing an SSH Connection" "v" >}}